litenova/MailBody.Core/README.md

 ## Extensibility

 ### Custom Elements
-You can add your element by implementing `IMailElement` and pass it to the builder using `WithElement()` method.
+You can add your element by implementing `IMailElement` and passing it to the builder using `WithElement()` method.
 The example below demonstrates how to add the horizontal element.
 ```c#
 // Implement the IMailElement
 public class HorizontalLineElement : IMailElement